 tiny pinch of smoked paprika (optional)

-Heat a large nonstick skillet over high heat.
+Heat a large nonstick skillet (like Scanpan) over high heat.
 Place broccolini into the hot pan along with a little sprinkle of water.

 Toss the broccolini occasionally as it pan-steams, to ensure even distribution of the heat.